Making Afro-German history visible – DW – 08/10/2023

 Making Afro-German history visible

-The event hall is filled to capacity, with people eager to hear Abenaa Adomako share her family history at a talk held as part of the Berlin exhibition "In the Footsteps of the Diek Family.
+At an event hall filled to capacity, people were eager to hear Abenaa Adomako share her family history at a talk held as part of a new Berlin exhibition "In the Footsteps of the Diek Family.
 Stories of Black People in Tempelhof-Schöneberg."

-Her ancestors, the Diek family, have been living in Germany for over 130 years.
-Why do they still have to fight for recognition to this day?

-Digging into Black history is a way to fill a void and create connections, says Abenaa Adomako.
+Digging into Black history is a way to fill a void and create connections, said Adomako.
 Together with her brother Roy and in close cooperation with the curatorial team of the Schöneberg Museum, she has created a personal family exhibition.

-"My grandmother cooked us Königsberger Klopsen and eggs in mustard sauce [two traditional German dishes]," she points out at the talk, illustrating unexpected cultural contrasts and how the migrant family adopted local practices.
+"My grandmother cooked us Königsberger Klopsen and eggs in mustard sauce [two traditional German dishes]," she pointed out at the talk, illustrating unexpected cultural contrasts and how the migrant family adopted local practices.

 1st generation: Migrants from German colonies